pankilkalra/cp_algos/README.md

 # cp_algos
-A repo containing most frequently used repositories in competitive programming Currently contains the following (Click on a algo to reach the scropt for the same):
+A repo containing most frequently used repositories in a competitive programming Currently contains the following info (Click on a algo to reach the scropt for the same):

 * [x] [Find all factors](all_factors.cpp)